theory/justatheory/content/post/postgres/abi-api-guidance.md

 A frequent topic at the [Extension Summit and Mini-Summits] and a number of PCConf sessions has been concern regarding compatibility changes between minor releases of Postgres.
-At [Mini Summit Five], for example, Yurri Rashkovskii presented a few examples of such changes, leading him to conclude, along with several others in the community, that C API-using extensions can only be used when built against the minor release with which they're used.
+At [Mini Summit Five], for example, Yurii Rashkovskii presented a few examples of such changes, leading him to conclude, along with several others in the community, that C API-using extensions can only be used when built against the minor release with which they're used.